smdsbz/computer-composition-experiment/README.md

 # computer-composition-experiment

 Repo to stuff all my course experiments

+**LICENSE BEFORE YOU CITE!!!**